-This guidance document was developed jointly by DESE and DPH and outlines recommendations on masking, COVID-19 testing, and quarantine protocols.
-It also includes information on back-to-school vaccine clinics, local vaccine sites, and public awareness materials for families.
+This guidance document was developed jointly by DESE and DPH and outlines recommendations on COVID-19 testing and quarantine protocols.
+It also includes information on DESE's mask requirements, back-to-school vaccine clinics, local vaccine sites, and public awareness materials for families.